homemadearcade/zero/BACKLOGTODO.md

 Jump Only boolean ( allows controlling during jumps only )

-Change gravity/boundaries effect ( basically change stage but?? )
+Change gravity/boundaries effect ( basically change stage but wihout switching the objects?? )

 --------------------------------------------------------------------------------------
 --